jaspector

 No public county source was found establishing a countywide general building permit requirement for ordinary vertical construction.
 TCEQ requires a permit for OSSF/septic systems.
 County pipeline/utility crossing permits required for work in county road right-of-way.

-Typical processing time is OSSF: 30 days per TCEQ.
+Building permit processing times in unincorporated Upton County, TX typically run OSSF: 30 days per TCEQ.
 County right-of-way pipeline/utility crossing: no public estimate found..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Upton County, TX.
 The following work is generally exempt: Limited septic permitting exemptions per TCEQ guidance, including qualifying 10-acre-rule systems and certain emergency repairs that must still be reported to the permitting authority in writing within 72 hours after repairs begin.
 Note: No public county exempt-work list was found for a general building-permit program because no countywide general building-permit program was publicly identified.
+When in doubt, confirm with the local building department before starting work.